Brooch: Victorian

 It was fashionable during this period to incorporate hair and portraiture into a brooch.
 The practice began as an expression of mourning, then expanded to keepsakes of loved ones who were living.
 Human hair was encased within the brooch or braided and woven into a band to which clasps were affixed.

 Art Nouveau

 The Art Nouveau period of jewellery spanned a short period from 1895 to 1905.
-The style began in France as a reaction to the heavy, somber jewellery of the Victorian era.
+The style began in France as a reaction to the heavy, sombre jewellery of the Victorian era.
 Innovative, flowing designs were now in fashion along with nature, flowers, insects and sensuous women with flowing hair.
 The jewellery style was fashionable for fifteen years, and ended with the beginning of World War I.